targetteal/o2-en/en_US/2.2/meta-agreements.md

 An _Objection_ is a reason why the proposal would cause harm and move the _Circle_ backwards.
 The _Facilitator_ may ask questions to help the objector understand if his or her _Objections_ are valid or not.
 An _Objection_ is considered valid if the objector understands that it meets all the 4 following criteria:

 1. **Degradation**.
 An _Objection_ is a harm that the proposal may cause to the _Circle_.
 This harm must be explained.
-2. **Causalidade**.
+2. **Causality**.
 This harm is caused by the proposal, that is, it doesn't exist without it.
 3. **Data-based**.
 The _Objection_ is based on current data or past experiences.
 In other words, it's not an anticipation of future events.
 However, if the alleged harm is so disastrous that the _Circle_ wouldn't be able to adapt in the future, this criteria can be disconsidered.
 4. **Role-related**.
 The _Objection_ affects one of the objector _Roles_ in the _Circle_.